Web Content Display

 Cost Per Analysis Fee Schedule (updated 7/18/2011)

-The fee schedule provided here relates only to the North Carolina Division of Water Resources Laboratory Section’s cost recovery fees.
-This fee structure reflects the characteristics of the different types of analyses performed, the different matrices encountered, the regulations to which they are subject, and the level of effort expended by the Laboratory Section in producing the data.
-The primary focus of the Laboratory Section’s fee setting process and structure is to directly link the fees to be charged to the costs of activities required for sample preparation and handling and the issuance of reports and to recover the full costs of these activities.
+The fee schedule provided here relates only to the North Carolina Division of Water Resources Chemistry Laboratory’s cost recovery fees.
+This fee structure reflects the characteristics of the different types of analyses performed, the different matrices encountered, the regulations to which they are subject, and the level of effort expended by the Laboratory in producing the data.
+The primary focus of the Laboratory’s fee setting process and structure is to directly link the fees to be charged to the costs of activities required for sample preparation and handling and the issuance of reports and to recover the full costs of these activities.